Applications for the ILA Mentoring Programme 2025 are now closed.

 Application process

 Apply to become a Mentor or Mentee.
-The applications will be reviewed by the Mentoring task force of the ILA Nomination and Remuneration working committee and the ILA Executive Committee.
-Mentees pre-select Mentors.
+The applications are reviewed by the Mentoring task force of the ILA Nomination and Remuneration working committee and the ILA Executive Committee.

 Confirmation of application

-The Mentoring task force will confirm your acceptance.
-Mentees will receive their invoice.
-Mentors and Mentees will receive all participants' profiles.
+ILA confirms your acceptance to the programme.
+Mentees receive their invoice.
+Mentors and Mentees receive all participants' profiles.

 ...long networking opportunity for the participants to get to know each other.
-The Mentoring Task force will provide pairing suggestions beforehand.
+The Mentoring Task force provides pairing suggestions beforehand.

 Confirmation of pairs